AliyaanZBH/Real-Time-Upscaling-Analyser/README.md

 # Build

 For the time being, you need to manually copy the nvgx-dlss.dll from the lib folder and place it next to the MiniEngine exe in RTUA.
 This will soon be improved to be completed within a post-build step.

+# Third Party

+I use the Amazon Bistro scene provided by ORCA, the NVIDIA research group.
+The original files were provided in FBX format but these have been converted to GLTF, and the original files are not included in the repo directly.